Consensys-Network-State/signet-execution-prototype/lua-actor/README.md

 - Update alpha env, env-to-end testing
   - Run requests against API to test

-## Legacy libs

-To run a test suite for the lua-only library (no longer used by our actor code) from within `lua-actor/src`:

-`LUA_INIT=@setup.lua lua es256k-test.lua`

-I'm including it and the test suite here for posterity, and since its public interface is slightly different (JWT and signature validation VS VC validation).
-Most of the logic however is implementing the base EC signature validation, which is slower than using the wrapped C lib.

 ## AO Deployment Scripts

 Two scripts are provided for deploying and initializing agreements on the AO network: